Skip To Main Content

 Jersee Wren had 22 points to lead William Woods, which shot 38.5 percent (20-52) from the field in the loss.

-The Cougars hosts Williams Baptist University in the 2025-26 American Midwest Conference opener on Wednesday, Dec.
+The Cougars host Williams Baptist University in the 2025-26 American Midwest Conference opener on Wednesday, Dec.
 3 at 5:30 p.m.

 NOTES: Columbia has won 10-straight games against William Woods and leads the all-time series 44-11 … Klusmeyer has scored 20 or more points four times this season ...
 The Cougars have hit 10 or more threes four times this season.